 Are you a student looking for innovative courses with creative projects?
 Are you seeking to develop technical and aesthetic skills that might benefit your personal and professional goals or help you to stand out in a future job search?
-Do you want to build your experiences and expertise in digital photography, Photoshop, web design, and audio or video editing using industry-level tools, like Adobe CC?
+Do you want to build your experiences and expertise in digital photography, web design, and audio or video editing using industry-level tools, like Adobe CC?

 The Department of Curriculum & Instruction in the Reich College of Education offers two face-to-face Media Studies programs located in the new College of Education building on Appalachian's campus in Boone, NC.
-Our new building is equipped with a Mac-based Media Lab where our Media Studies students can access software like Adobe Premiere, Lightroom, Dreamweaver, and Photoshop.
+Our new building is equipped with a Mac-based Media Lab where enrolled Media Studies students can access software like Adobe Premiere, Lightroom, and Photoshop.
 Students enrolled in our media courses may also borrow equipment like digital SLR cameras, video cameras, and lighting equipment, in addition to using our Green Screen Production Studio.

 Some sample topics your program of study may cover include: